stelong/Historia/README.md

 # Historia

 This library contains the tools needed for building a multi-scale model of bi-ventricular rat heart electromechanics.
-It also provides routines for constructing a Bayesian surrogate of the model.
+It also provides routines for constructing a Bayesian surrogate of the model, and it implements History Matching (HM) technique to fit the model.
+Emulators used as a statistical representation of the real model are obtained as composition of a mean function given by a linear regression model and a zero-mean Gaussian process (GP) regressor.
+HM efficacy relies on the use of GP emulators, each one built to predict a single output feature to match.

 ---
 ## Information